Teachable.com ➡ http://tinyurl.com/s6wtbckx

 Learning a technical skill in a vacuum (because it’s “cool”) is very dull, boring and won’t sustain you..

 But learning a technical skill in pursue of a goal and solving a problem: now things are getting juicy!!!😊

 If you’re looking for a Red Hat-based operating system, here are the most popular:

 Full Article 👉www.tecmint.com/redhat-based-linux-distributions/

-Keep in mind, you can get free self-suppose licenses for Red Hat itself if you want.
+Keep in mind, you can get free self-support licenses for Red Hat itself if you want.

-Support is still community based but you will be able to stay up-to-date with security and operating system patches.
+Support is still community based but you will be entitled to security and operating system patches.

 I can’t let go of my train-of-thought sometimes, but to let go of my art.